Trump tries a new response after George Floyd’s death

-“I feel very, very badly,” Trump said Thursday of George Floyd’s death while handcuffed and in the custody of police in Minneapolis.
+“I feel very, very badly,” Trump said Thursday of George Floyd’s death while handcuffed and in the custody of Minneapolis police.
 “That’s a very shocking sight.”

 “This is the first race-tinged case that I’ve ever heard him address” as president, said the Rev. Al Sharpton, a civil rights activist and Trump critic who has known the president for decades.
 “So therefore he cannot be upset when people feel that it’s empty words because it is so out of character.”